-d.
-Banker

-- i.
+- 1. Funds should supply all fund documentation and details of key appointments to existing investors on request (and to prospective investors on a confidential basis). - 2.
+Funds should disclose the names and contact details of the following as appropriate: - Members of the Committee of Management/supervisory board - b.
+General partners - Registrar c. - d.
+Banker - Individual manager - Trustee/Managing trustee - Authorised Corporate Director - h.
+Custodian/Depositary - i.
 Auditor - Valuer(s) i. - k.
-Managing agent(s) - l.
-Solicitors to the fund m.
-Investment adviser - Trustee/Managing trustee f. - 3.
+Managing agent(s) - Solicitors to the fund - m.
+Investment adviser - 3.
 The following additional information should be disclosed (if appropriate): - a.
-How the parties listed in 2 above are appointed, their roles and responsibilities and how they can be removed - b.
+How the parties listed in 2 above are appointed, their roles and responsibilities and how they can be - b.
 Whether appointments are fully discretionary, non-discretionary or advisory.
 If non-discretionary or advisory, where, ultimately, the decision-making power lies - c.
 Who is responsible for setting investment policy, strategy, restrictions and income distribution policy - d.
 Who is responsible for implementing investment policy - e.
-How adherence to such policies and restrictions are monitored and reported - f.
-Who is responsible for marketing the fund - g.
+How adherence to such policies and restrictions are monitored and reported - Who is responsible for marketing the fund - g.
 Who is responsible for pricing and accounting for the fund - h.
-How the governance structure ensures alignment of interest between the manager and investors eg. carried interest / performance fees - Details of any "key person" provisions and if so brief details of the operation of the same. i. - Whether any co-investment opportunities are capable of being offered to investors and if so the process j. for doing so.
+How the governance structure ensures alignment of interest between the manager and investors eg. carried interest / performance fees - Details of any "key person" provisions and if so brief details of the operation of the same. - Whether any co-investment opportunities are capable of being offered to investors and if so the process j. for doing so.